szu-ai/uav-policy-transfer-drl/README.md

 ### 5.18 Recommended Reading Order for New Users

-For understanding the code quickly, read the file in this order:
+<p align="justify">For understanding the code quickly, read the file in this order:</p>

 1. `parse_args()` to understand all experiment controls.
 2. `NPPDroneGymEnv.__init__()` to understand environment configuration.